Smash the Mirror: In the characters' past

 With Anna in chains, after threatening to kill her, Ingrid asks Anna to recall the tale of a king who lost his only daughter, and as a result, used a mirror to cast a spell on his whole kingdom, making them see only the worst qualities in those around them, leading them to kill each other.
 Ingrid uses a small shard of the mirror to cast the same spell, the Spell of Shattered Sight, on Anna, resulting in Anna becoming negative and resentful against Elsa for deserting her during their childhood.
 Perplexed and shocked by Anna's sudden cynical attitude towards her, Elsa suspects a spell has been cast on her sister when Anna comes to the dining room carrying the urn and saying only negative things about her.
 Ingrid demands that Elsa freeze Anna to prevent her from trapping Elsa inside of the urn; however, Elsa refuses to hurt her sister, crossing her arms to hold in her magic.
 Still under the spell, Anna traps Elsa inside the urn, even as Elsa tells her that no matter what she does, she will always love her.
 Elsa's love for Anna breaks the spell, but Anna realizes too late what she has done when Ingrid takes the urn from her before Anna can get her sister back, and Kristoff arrives in an attempt to stop Ingrid from hurting Anna and protect her.
 Unfortunately, Elsa's entrapment was not Ingrid's original plan, and in her anger, she uses her powers to freeze Anna, Kristoff, and the entire Kingdom of Arendelle in solid ice.
 Some time later, Rumplestiltskin appears in the dining room, finding Ingrid practicing her Rock Troll magic, pulling memories from Elsa, still inside the urn, over to a rock in her other hand.
 Rumplestiltskin asks her to give him the Sorcerer's Hat box that Anna took from him back in "The Apprentice"; when she refuses, he magically takes and hides the urn and a (still) frozen Anna's necklace, saying he will return them only in exchange for the box.

 Ingrid returns to the cave to retrieve the box, but while attempting to call Rumplestiltskin, she is stopped by the Sorcerer's Apprentice, who, knowing that all she wants is happiness, tells her that if she gives the box to Rumplestiltskin, she will never find that happiness.
 Then, he tells her that the Sorcerer has decided to accept her deal, that he has divined that the third sister she wants will arrive in the future, and that she can be sent there - in exchange for the box.
 He also promises that one day she will be reunited with Elsa.
 Ingrid agrees to give the Apprentice the box, and thaws it out.
-The Apprentice conjures up a door for Ingrid to walk through.
-Ingrid walks through it, emerging in 1982 Boston, where she will begin her real world life as Emma Swan's future foster mother.
+The Apprentice conjures up a door for Ingrid to walk through, with her emerging in 1982 Boston.